If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 The bar is so beyond their reach that only a few can touch it.

-These days a 4.0 isn’t good enough for a student, nor is a varsity letter for an athlete or a starring role for an actor.
-To excel in anything our teens are pursuing, they have to commit their entire lives full of intense discipline and ongoing work to have a chance of reaching that goal.
+These days, a 4.0 isn’t good enough for a student, nor is a varsity letter for an athlete or a starring role for an actor.
+To excel in anything our teens are pursuing, they feel they have to commit their entire lives full of intense discipline and ongoing work to have a chance of reaching that goal.

 It’s all in or all out; no in-between if our teens are interested in pursuing anything.